alpinelinux/awall/README.md

 specify **family** for bitmaps, since the kernel supports only IPv4 bitmaps.

+## Customizing iptables Rules

+In the rare event that awall's capabilities do not suffice for your use case, it is possible to manually define match options, targets, and additional chains.
+Match options can be added via the **match** attribute in the corresponding awall rule.
+The iptables target with possible options can be set via the **action** attribute.
+The iptables targets are always spelled in upper case, so awall can distinguish them from other actions.

+Customized chains can be defined in the top-level dictionary named **custom**.
+The key is the unique identifier of the chain, and packets can be sent to the chain by defining the value of the **action** attribute of an awall rule as this identifier prefixed by **custom:**.
+The values of the dictionary are lists of objects.
+Each object maps to a single rule in the custom iptables chain, defined using two attributes: **match** for match options and **target** for the target with its options.
+The target can also refer to another customized chain, using the **custom:** prefix.
+It is also possible to constrain each rule to IPv4 or IPv6 only by defining the **family** attribute as **inet** or **inet6**, respectively.

 ## Command Line Syntax

 ### Translating Policy Files to Firewall Configuration Files